1F47E/go-btc-xray/README.md

 DEBUG=1 - enables debug mode logging (by default logging level is info + limit connections)

+DRY_RUN=1 - disables RPC client for debugging other stuff

 GUI_MEM=1 - display memory usage in gui instead of messages

 CONN=42 - overwrite maximum number of connections (by default debug 50, with debug=1 10)